 The only good thing about the unavoidable end of summer is the fresh stock of styles that show up in our fav stores.
 Fall always brings in a rich selection of hues and textures to keep us warm and stylish as we wait for spring to roll around once more.
 Last year, the plaid blanket scarf reigned supreme.
-This year, we’re predicting more diversity in autumn winter styles — with silhouettes that’ll flatter those of you who are blessed with curvy figures.
+This year, we’re predicting more diversity in fall winter styles — with silhouettes that’ll flatter those of you who are blessed with curvy figures.

-5 Autumn Winter Styles to Try
+5 Fall Winter Styles to Try

 The Trench and Mac

 As the weather gets colder and wetter, a good jacket or coat becomes a wardrobe essential.
 And this year, when it comes to women’s winter coats, you really are spoilt for choice.